rowlinsonmike/gaia/docs/overview.md

 GAIA helps manage the lifecycle of terraform deployments stored in AWS CodeCommit.

-An output of a hackathon with a number of goals in mind.
+### Key Features

+- 🧹 terraform linting
-- static code analysis
+- 🐛 static code analysis
-- review of terraform plan
+- 🗺️ terraform plan capture
-- auditability
-- simplicity
+- 📊 terraform state visualization
+- ✅ terraform apply capture
+- 📍 user action tracking

-> Vocabulary
+### Vocabulary

-- Projects - reference to an AWS CodeCommit repo and where in the repo terraform should be running.
+- **Projects** - reference to an AWS CodeCommit repo and where in the repo terraform should be running.

-- Jobs - staged execution of the given project via terraform.
+- **Jobs** - staged execution of the given project via terraform.